MelonameDaBlueKid/WindowsCE-BetterTools/README.md

 inside each `ce*-*` subdirectory govern use and redistribution.
 No additional license is granted by this repository beyond what Microsoft's EULAs permit.

+##Tested on

+this project has been tested on

+Medion Gopal MDPNA 465T navigation ARM based and wince 5.0 , 6.0 and 7.0 should work with trhe example sqript